handlebars-lang/docs/CONTRIBUTING.md

 # Development setup

-This site uses [Vuepress](https://v1.vuepress.vuejs.org/) as static page generator.
-It is a static page generator based on [vue.js](https://vuejs.org/) and created to write the documentation of that framework.
+This site uses [VuePress](https://v1.vuepress.vuejs.org/) as static page generator.
+It is a static page generator based on [Vue.js](https://vuejs.org/) and created to write the documentation of that framework.

-Vuepress is based on markdown files.
+VuePress is based on markdown files.
 Each HTML-page on the site has a corresponding markdown file in this repository.

 # Requirements and recommended tools